PalmDevs/git-bartender/README.md

 <p align="center">Providing Git shortcuts as well as a drinking problem and occasional yelling.</p>
 <p align="center">
 A Git CLI wrapper that provides shortcuts for useful Git commands you'd usually forget after searching.<br>
-Mix and match arguments like picking what to add in your drinks.
-The bartender will <i>probably</i> get them right for you.
+As long as something looks enough like a command, the bartender will <i>probably</i> get it right for you, so be as drunk as you'd like!
 </p>

 # ⬇️ Installation